Sports in Haines

 Haines is a climbing nirvana, with towering peaks and glistening glaciers all around.
 The climbing community includes the likes of John Svenson and the folks at the Alaska Mountain Guides.
 Ice climbing is also a popular winter activity.

 Exciting sport fishing opportunities are plentiful from April to November, both saltwater and freshwater.
 Several charter operators offer fishing trips from the Haines Small Boat Harbor for five species of salmon, plus halibut and rockfish.
-King salmon are caught all season, with the Haines King Salmon Derby held in late May and early June.
 Guided fishing is also available on Chilkat and Chilkoot Lakes.
 See the Visitor Center website for charter and guide information

 Haines has a golf course located on the tidelands adjacent to the airport at 1.5 mile Haines Highway.
 The Valley of the Eagles Golf Links is a 9-hole golf course and features a one-stop pro shop for all golfing needs, a PGA pro who offers lessons, and some of the best scenery anywhere.
 There is a driving range near 33 mile road house.